vcolavin/blog/content/blog/2021/the-only-true-thing/index.md

 I don't want to lie or mislead.
 I want the things I say to be true.
 I don't think this is a virtue, just a preoccupation.

 I remember a mother's day when I was 4 or 5 years old.
 I refused to tell my mom she was the best mom in the world.
 I had been told it was the expected thing to say, but I couldn't do it.
 It wouldn't have been honest.
 I was confident she was a very good mom, but I didn't want to say that she was the best out of all of them.
 I hadn't met all the moms in the world.
-She deserved better than an frivolous platitude.
-I gave her the best truth I had.
+She deserved better than frivolous platitudes, so I gave her the best truth I had.

 In hindsight, I was precocious but not insightful.
 I had only a shallow understanding of the words, a shallow version of truth.